 And so it was that when Chiang Kai Shek foisted his KMT on a Taiwan keen on independence after fifty years under Japan, Washington said nothing.
 One of the most strikingly consistent features of its foreign policy is an unwavering belief that “my enemy’s enemy is my friend”.

 (I’m half way into Andrew Kerr’s Formosa Betrayed.
 As with other American liberals – Russia expert Stephen Cohen is a case in point – dismayed at ‘wrong turns’ by their leaders, what makes Kerr so credible is his mix of well informed and sincere comment with touching faith in an essentially benign Washington.
 His title refers to the subordination of Taiwan – “a people who deserved better” – to America’s cold war on the USSR.
-But the Moscow-Beijing split, and Nixon’s 1972 visit to China, would confer new meaning on the idea of Formosa betrayed.**)
+But the Moscow-Beijing split, and Nixon’s 1972 visit to China, would confer new meaning for the liberal outlook on the idea of Formosa betrayed.**)

 Almost there.
 Justly fearful of China – no longer underrated after Korea, and a 1962 Himalayan border war that left India’s sneering generals humiliated – Chiang imposed decades of martial law now known as the White Terror.
 Thousands of citizens, Taiwanese and mainlander alike, were executed as suspected communist spies: “better a hundred innocents suffer than a single enemy go free”.
 Thousands more, death penalties suspended, came to Ludao Lodge on idyllic Green Island.